Intended audience: HTML coders, script developers (PHP, JSP, etc.), CSS coders, and anyone who wants to know how to mark up ruby annotations.

 This section tells you how to use markup for various types of single-sided ruby annotation, and covers various things to bear in mind.
-As mentioned above, there is more than one way to apply the markup – we will use a minimal approach here with
+As mentioned above, there is more than one way to apply the markup – for the examples on this page, in order to make them clearer, we will use a consistent, minimal approach: start tags only, but

 The most common approach when creating ruby is to associate each base character with a single ruby annotation, ie. mono ruby.
 (All of the earlier examples illustrate mono ruby.)

 Mono ruby makes it easy to handle line breaks when justifying text, since the browser can split the line between any two base characters.
 It also maps base characters and annotations precisely, and allows styling to apply the fine rendering control you may need.

 Group ruby, on the other hand, assigns a single annotation to a sequence of base characters, and these base characters can no longer be split at the end of a line.
 Situations where group ruby is appropriate include sequences of base characters that are associated with a single phonetic sound, or semantic ruby that applies to a whole word, or even a phrase.

 Here is an example that shows group ruby on the left, and mono-ruby on the right.
 The two characters on the left are pronounced kyō, which is an indivisible sound.
 Note the difference in how the annotations are distributed in relation to the base characters.